 Not that any of this ever became a problem during the review playthrough.
 While Cole’s case work is unforgiving in its difficulty — get a response wrong and you’re stuck with the repercussions of that unless you want to restart the case — the action leans more toward cleansing the palate after these heady detective sequences.
 It’s light, undemanding fun with the driving and the gunplay, and you’ll rarely find yourself failing and being warped back to a checkpoint save.
 These are in fact the only sections of a case that can (and actually must) be replayed until they are gotten right.

 As much as L.A.
 Noire is not about the open-world action, this is most definitely a Rockstar game.
-The level of detail in Team Bondi’s 1947 Los Angeles is remarkable, no other way to put it.
+The level of detail in Team Bondi’s 1947 Los Angeles is remarkable, no other way to put it, and it’s even better on the Xbox One and PlayStation 4.
 Environmental cues replace any need for a HUD, beyond the occasional “Press X to [perform action]” prompt, which can be turned off.
 Gold-handled doors are the ones that can be opened, clues are highlighted by music, various nooks and crannies around the city hide collectible newspapers, vehicles and film reels… yeah, you know the drill.
 Explore and be rewarded.
+On the new Nintendo Switch version of the game, you can even use the Joy-Con controllers to manipulate objects.

 Unfortunately, a few technical issues are present in the final release version of L.A.
 Noire.
 Most noticeably, the audio sync will drop out from time to time.
 While this only happened during cutscenes, never during an interrogation when it really counts, it was still a semi-frequent distraction.
 The A.I. on your partner also behaves a little funny at times, freezing him in place or removing him from the map entirely.
 Heading to your next destination typically solves the problem, but it also means you can’t skip to said destination by forcing your partner to drive, a very welcome feature which significantly cuts down on the potential monotony of driving from scene to interview to scene and back again.